Is St. Louis, Missouri, a Good Place to Retire?

 Dense suburban feel with a delightful downtown.

-Population: 29,233 and 17% of residents are over 65.
+Population: 29,331 and 20.7% of residents are 65 or older.

-Cost of living: Median house value of $345,700, minimal crime.
+Cost of living: Median house value $466,968.

-- It has a train station, just one of three Amtrak stations in the Metro area.
+- It has a train station, one of just three Amtrak stations in the Metro area.

 - A welcoming downtown with coffee shops and plenty of shopping and dining options.

-- Home of Kirkwood Performing Arts Center offering award-winning live musical theater.
+- Home of Kirkwood Performing Arts Center, offering award-winning live musical theater.

 Unique landmarks: